-Net earned premiums increased mainly related to the initial ceded reinsurance on certain term life insurance policies under a reinsurance treaty as part of a life block transaction in the prior year that did not recur.
-Sales of our term life insurance products increased as we began offering these products in the fourth quarter of 2012.
-Our life insurance in-force decreased from the runoff of our term life insurance products issued prior to resuming sales in the fourth quarter of 2012 and from the runoff of our whole life products.
+Net earned premiums decreased for the three months ended June 30, 2013 primarily as a result of lapses of older policies and higher ceded reinsurance, partially offset by increased premiums of our new term life insurance product in the current year.
+Net earned premiums increased for the six months ended June 30, 2013 primarily related to higher ceded reinsurance on certain term life insurance policies under a reinsurance treaty as part of a life block transaction in the prior year that did not recur, partially offset by our term life insurance products as lapses of older policies outpaced increased premiums of our new term life insurance product in the current year.
+Sales of our term life insurance products increased because we began offering these products in the fourth quarter of 2012.
+Our life insurance in-force decreased from the runoff of our term life insurance products issued prior to resuming sales in the fourth quarter of 2012 and the runoff of our whole life insurance products.